Welcome to Little Moon Acres!

 I am an active ADGA and AGS member and participate in all of the programs both organizations have to offer.
 I started membership with AGS in 2007 and ADGA in 2015.
 The feedback they offer is imperative to how I continue to run my program.
 I currently serve on several committees within ADGA that I have been on for the last several years.
 They include Breed Standards, Publicity/Promotion, Scholarship, and Youth/Youth Events, which I am most passionate about.

 After a change in living situation and life's wonderful circumstances, I have shifted to focusing solely on my herd and expanding the quality and quantity of what I offer in my goats, versus having chickens for production and a roadside stand in addition to the goats.
-I do still maintain a small flock of chickens, but for family purposes only.
 It was a hard choice, but the best move as I navigate the operations mostly solo with the help of my family and mentors.
 This has also allowed for new opportunities, such as judging local shows in Connecticut & Rhode Island as well as increasing my presence as a certified milk tester for other herds.
 The shift has been rewarding!

 As the time goes on and things change, I am hoping to expand our operations more again with the dreams of having a flower farm one day.
 I also hope to obtain a judging license with ADGA & AGS.
 We are excited to have you here and hope you will continue to follow us on this wonderful journey!